 Child-friendly and relatively short, this trail doesn’t compromise on what you get to discover, in spite of its distance.
 Valleys, hamlets and the famous Thor’s Cave offer a varied array of scenery to feast your eyes upon as you wander the pathway, and represents yet another pedestrianised route that was once a railway.

-The Gritstone Trail – Split into three sections manageable for competent walkers: Disley to Tegg’s Nose (10 miles), Tegg’s Nose to Timbersbrook (15 miles), and Timbersbroke to Kidsgrove (9 miles).
+- Distance: Split into three sections: Disley – Tegg’s Nose (10 miles), Tegg’s Nose – Timbersbroke (15 miles), and Timbersbroke – Kidsgrove (9 miles)

-Hilly but not mountainous, the trail features several ascents and descents, many stiles, a lot of rough surface underfoot.
-The path is well-marked with lots of yellow arrows and a trodden route thanks to the many previous ramblers who have undertaken the task of walking it.
+Hilly but not mountainous, the trail features several ascents and descents, many stiles, and a lot of rough surface underfoot.
+The path is well-marked with lots of yellow arrows and a well-trodden route thanks to the many previous ramblers who have undertaken the task of walking it.

-Rocky valleys and steep ascents aren’t very forgiving on the untrained body, so it’s wise to ease into longer walks before tackling this more challenging route, but if you’re confident enough to head for the summit it’s a rewarding experience.
-Heading back down via Jacob’s Ladder is the final challenge of the day, but you’ll be rewarded with a choice of pubs once you arrive at Edale.
-If you’re not comfortable completing the route solo but want to tick it off your itinerary, Lost Earth Adventures offer a guided version.
+Rocky valleys and steep ascents aren’t very forgiving on the untrained body, so it’s wise to ease into longer walks before tackling this more challenging route, but if you’re confident enough to head for the summit, it’s a rewarding experience.
+Heading back down via Jacob’s Ladder is the final challenge of the day, but you’ll be rewarded with a choice of pubs once you arrive at Edale!

 Starting in Edale in the south, the Pennine Way is often referred to as ‘the backbone of England’, and continues for 268 miles taking in multiple landmarks and crossing many county borders, eventually finishing in Kirk Yetholm in the Scottish Borders.
 Due to its length and complexity in parts, it is one of a handful of walks across the country that avid walkers aim to complete in their lifetime.